fleeksoft/ksoup/README.md

 }
 ```

+## Current Limitations
+As of now, Ksoup does not implement the connection cookies and servlet-related features of jsoup.
+This is an area under consideration for future development.

+## Open source
+Ksoup is an open source project, a Kotlin Multiplatform port of jsoup, distributed under the MIT license.
+The source code of Ksoup is available on [GitHub](https://github.com/fleeksoft/ksoup).

 ## Development and Support
 For questions, ideas, or contributions regarding Ksoup, please contact us via [email](mailto:fleeksoft@gmail.com) or create new pull requests.